stvc/vxm-control/README.md

 # About
-A GUI frontend for controlling a VXM stepping motor controller
+A GUI frontend for creating tool paths for a VXM stepping motor controller based on video input.

 # Building
-This app requires the qt5 framework, along with the serialport and multimedia extensions.
+This application requires the qt5 framework, along with the serialport and multimedia extensions.
 To build, generate a Makefile:

     $ qmake -o Makefile vxm-control.pro